 The curious thing about search engine optimization is that it actually requires starting with the structure of the website itself.
 If a hotel website is designed improperly, applying SEO to such a website is like trying to get a car started with no fuel.

-To name just a few key components of a well designed website which is ranked well by search engines; thoroughly researched and well-thought-out meta tags, a simple website navigation theme, a good booking engine, well written sales text, a good link strategy, use of low density photography, and knowledge of how consumers choose hotels.
+To name just a few key components of a well-designed website which is ranked well by search engines; thoroughly researched and well-thought-out meta tags, a simple website navigation theme, a good booking engine, well-written sales text, a good link strategy, use of low-density photography, and knowledge of how consumers choose hotels.
 It’s amazing how many websites violate one or more of these essentials.
-However, all these factors can influence on the search engine rankings.
+However, all these factors can influence search engine rankings.

 So, how will you be optimizing your well-designed hotel website for search engines?